IBM/abductive-rule-learner-with-context-awareness/README.md

 ## License 🔏
 Please refer to the LICENSE file for the licensing of our code.
-Our implementation relies on [PrAE](https://github.com/WellyZhang/PrAE) released under GPL v3.0 and [Learn-VRF](https://github.com/IBM/learn-vector-symbolic-architectures-rule-formulations) released under GPL v3.0.
+Our implementation relies on [PrAE](https://github.com/WellyZhang/PrAE) released under GPL v3.0 and [Learn-VRF](https://github.com/IBM/learn-vector-symbolic-architectures-rule-formulations) released under GPL v3.0, as well as on [In-Context Analgoical Reasoning with Pre-Trained Language Models](https://github.com/hxiaoyang/lm-raven) distributed under the MIT license.